 The mental health market is fragmented, with wellness platforms, self-management tools, employee and family assistance programs, health benefit providers and telehealth services all playing a role.
 Many of us have heard of Headspace, Happify, Fitbit, Sprout, Lifespeak, Mindwell-U, Betterhelp and Lyra.

-Eimhe will exist at the intersection of these services, functioning as an intelligent solution provider.
+EIMHE will exist at the intersection of these services, functioning as an intelligent solution provider.

-While Eimhe’s founders recognized the needs gap and the opportunity, they engaged DFFRNT to form a research-based profile of their potential users, design an effective user interface, and develop a visual design.
+While EIMHE’s founders recognized the needs gap and the opportunity, they engaged DFFRNT to form a research-based profile of their potential users, design an effective user interface, and develop a visual design.

 DFFRNT performed an ethnographic study and developed best practices for interacting with users.
-Analysis of the interviews combined with the secondary research informed the design outcomes, personas, usage goals and design guidelines.
+Analysis of the interviews and the secondary research informed the design outcomes, personas, usage goals and design guidelines.
 “They showed us how to lead users through the interface, and we came out of it with a full prototype,” says Roc.